ShinniUwU/Tohru-Discord-Theme/README.md

 # Tohru Theme for BetterDiscord and Other Similar Apps

 This is my personal Tohru theme for BetterDiscord,Vancord and other similar apps.
-The theme is inspired by the character Tohru from the anime.
+The theme is inspired by the character Tohru Kobayashi from the anime.

 ## Features